 Remember this is a new partnership, which can take a while to establish so be persistent and try to resolve issues effectively between you and your mentor.
-If you are finding this difficult and need further advice, please contact Career Development Services so we can offer you our support
+If you are finding this difficult and need further advice, please contact Career and Employability Services so we can offer you our support.

 What if my mentor is not from my chosen career area?

 We aim to match partnerships based on career interests, however we have found that partnerships can be equally productive and successful with matches from different career areas.
 Careful consideration is given to each partnership match and this may include additional information that you have provided, alongside your career choice.
 The objective of mentoring is to enable you to gain awareness and develop new skills and we have found that this can be developed through many types of mentoring partnerships.

 “I cannot appreciate this programme enough for giving me the ability to explore the options I have after graduating and learning from someone who is much more experienced and knowledgeable.”- Rahath, Year 2 BSc Chemistry with Industrial Experience

 “My mentor helped me to better focus on my career path by setting specific targets and checking the achievement of each of them.
 They also helped me develop a wide network of contacts and learn more about individual career paths in the sector.”

 - Bianca, Year 3 BSc International Business and Management

 “My mentor has openly shared his networks and has connected me to diverse people, who I would not have met as a student.
 This has given me future networks to tap from for my career.”

 - Rehmah, MA Peace, Conflict and Development Studies

 Additionally, mentees have commented on how mentoring has: